-Cal Poly San Luis Obispo • Bachelor of Architecture, to be conferred June 2017
+Cal Poly San Luis Obispo • Bachelor of Architecture June 2017

 THESIS: DREAM SOCCER ACADEMY